Practical Driving Test in UK 2

 Qu.32 - Mark two answers

 You have driven through a flood.
-What is the first thing
+What is the first thingyou should do?

 A. Stop and check the tyres